 Where are your mats made?

 Our mats are assembled in China.
-Materials are sourced from various regions of Asia depending on availability and quality.
+Materials are sourced from various regions of Asia depending on availability, sustainablility and quality.
 We have maintained great relationships with high quality providers since 1994.
 Today, the vast majority of tatami manufacturers are based in China.
-Most of the remaining Japanese producers now use a synthetic paper surface and foam filling for mats.
+Of the few remaining Japanese producers, most use a synthetic paper surface and foam filling for mats.
 It was once commonplace to see rush grass, used for the surface of the mats, growing and thriving in Japan, but today it is much less common.
-As the number of Tatami Mat producers declined in Japan, they began to flourish in China.
+As the number of Tatami Mat producers declined in Japan, rush grass became more common in China and has flourished.

 How long do mats last?

-Mats should last 10 years or more but it depends on the amount of wear and tear, care, maintenance and the environment they are used in.
-Mats can last up to 15 years or more.
+Mats can last up to 10 years or more but it solely depends on the amount of wear and tear, care, maintenance and the environment they are used in.
 Regular care and maintenance is key.

 What are your mats filled with?